ARTenshi/robovision_ros2/robovision_2/README.md

 ### C++

 Have a look at the `my_processing.cpp` file.
 Let's inspect our image.
-First, les's see the dimensions of out image (we add a `counter` index so we print get these values only in the first iteration):
+First, let's see the dimensions of our image (we add a `counter` index so we print get these values only in the first iteration):

 ```
 if (counter == 0)